mohammad-mizanur-rahman-fardin/web-dev-assignment5/readme.md

 4. What is **Event Delegation** in JavaScript?
 Why is it useful? ans->
       Instead of putting event listeners on many child elements, we put one listener on the parent and check which child was clicked.

-5. What is the difference between **preventDefault() and stopPropagation()** methods?
+5. What is the difference between **preventDefault() and stopPropagation()** methods? ans-> preventDefault() → stops the default action (like a form submitting). stopPropagation() → stops the event from bubbling up to parent elements.